grafana/loki/docs/sources/logql/functions.md

 > **Note:** Added in Loki 2.1.

-Trim just the suffix from a string.
+Use this function to trim just the suffix from a string.

 Signature: `trimSuffix(suffix string, src string) string`